With an increasing number of professionals wanting some level of flexible working, can it still be considered a benefit?

 This is because millennials - those born between 1982 and 1997 - now make up the majority of the workforce in many countries and have very different motivations than the generation before them.

-A survey last year found that this younger demographic has different priorities in the workplace, with 85 per cent wanting to telecommunicate all the time, and 54 per cent looking for a flexible schedule.
+A survey in 2015 found that this younger demographic has different priorities in the workplace, with 85 per cent wanting to telecommunicate all the time, and 54 per cent looking for a flexible schedule.

 These preferences will continue to change the working landscape as employers look to attract this talented group of candidates.